 I have just been introduced to another “saint,” albeit it a fictional one in the form of Pope Annalisa, Mary Magdalene reincarnated as an African woman from Nigeria, who becomes the last pope.
 She is a heretic who promotes the Divine Feminine and Gnostic beliefs in Vatican III and turns the church dogmas upside down.
 It is the initial book of the First Souls Trilogy by the husband of Kathleen O’Keefe-Kanavos, my co-author for Dreams that Can Save Your Life: Early Warning Signs of Cancer and Other Diseases.

-In May, please join me to learn more about manifestations of Mary and the 15 mysteries of the rosary in a 5/6/21 Spiritual Frontiers Fellowship lecture on Apocalyptic Dreams, Marian Apparitions and Praying the Rosary.
+In May, I presented about manifestations of Mary and the 15 mysteries of the rosary in a 5/6/21 Spiritual Frontiers Fellowship lecture on Apocalyptic Dreams, Marian Apparitions and Praying the Rosary.
 Get your beads and pandemic dreams ready to participate in the experiential processes.
-Later in the month I will present an encore 5/22/21 Saturday workshop on Transforming Symptoms of the Lower 4 Chakras, and two related workshops at the Haden Institute Dream & Spirituality Conference.
+Next year I will present an encore 6/18/22 Saturday workshop on Transforming Symptoms of the Lower 4 Chakras.